stats-tgeorge/docs/editing.md

 Editorial Guide
 ===============

-The Journal of Open Source Software (JOSS) conducts all peer review and editorial processes in the open, on the GitHub issue tracker.
+The Journal of Open Source Education (JOSE) conducts all peer review and editorial processes in the open, on the GitHub issue tracker.

 JOSS editors manage the review workflow with the help of our bot, `@whedon`.
 The bot is summoned with commands typed directly on the GitHub review issues.
 For a list of commands, type: `@whedon commands`.